VishalRaut2106/VishalRaut2106/README.md

 </div>

----

 <div align="center">

-  **Made with ❤️ and lots of ☕ by Vishal Raut**
+  **Made with ❤️ and lots of ⌛ by Vishal Raut**

-  *"Code is like humor.
+  *"Code is like humour.
 When you have to explain it, it's bad."*

   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=100&section=footer" width="100%">
 </div>